Healthy Skin From Head To Toe: Part 1

 Be sure that you use an SPF15 or higher and that it's hydrating, as well as non-clogging, which is not an easy combination to find!
 Mark Lees sunscreen products are my favorite because they are the most comfortable and most hydrating sunscreen lotions I have ever come across.

-Keep in mind that the only type of sunscreen that will protect against premature aging and skin cancer will be labeled as "broad-spectrum."
+Another thing to keep in mind that the only type of sunscreen that will protect against premature aging and skin cancer must be labeled as "broad-spectrum."
 As of 2015, rigorous testing has been required to win the right to put this claim on a label, so if a sunscreen is not formulated to be broad-spectrum, it will only protect against sunburn and will not be able to claim that it does anything to help fight fine lines and wrinkles or skin cancer.

-Even though it may seem practical to have an all-in-one product, I prefer being able to apply a hydrating antioxidant serum at night, too.
+In addition, though it may seem practical to have an all-in-one product, I also prefer being able to apply a hydrating antioxidant serum at night, too.
 Yes, it's two products, but you don't want to apply SPF at night, it's not necessary.
-If you have very oily skin you can apply toner and serum after washing and let your skin moisturize itself, and if you have dry skin you need a nighttime lotion for extra hydration anyway.
+If you have extra oily skin you can apply toner and serum after washing and just let your skin moisturize itself.
+If you have dry skin, you need a reparative nighttime lotion for replenishment of other skin components anyway.
 Antioxidants need to penetrate the skin with special vehicles to aid penetration.
 It's much better when these can get into the skin first...
-Then just apply sunscreen on top and you're golden!
+Then just apply sunscreen on top (or nighttime lotion) and you're golden!

 Check out part 2 to learn how to apply your sunscreen in a way that provides maximum protection.